supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

    > The Microsoft Entra admin center opens.

-3. In the Microsoft Entra admin center, Navigate to the Search resources section of the site.
+3. In the Microsoft Entra admin center, Navigate to the Search Resources section of the site.

 4. In the search box, type **password reset**, and then select **Password reset**.